zippiehq/vault-old/README.md

 - And is as easy as including a JavaScript library to a website.

-Contributions to Zipper Vault requires accepting a Contributor License Agreement, see more here: XXXX
+Contributions to Zipper Vault requires accepting a Contributor License Agreement, see more here: https://contribute.zipperglobal.com/

 To build: